Fast fashion clothes – we’ve all probably bought them at some point in our life, unaware of the ramifications of their low price and low quality.

 Paper fashion?

-In the 1960s, in the cradle of mindless consumerism – the USA, an intriguing fad reared its ugly head – disposable paper dresses.
+In the 1960s, the cradle of mindless consumerism – the USA witnessed an intriguing fad called the disposable paper dresses.

 You read it right.
 Paper.
 Dresses.

 Scott Paper Company started the disposable fashion fad as a marketing trick to sell more paper goods.
-However, it went all too well, and they pulled the plug on the project once they were at the crossroads of branching out to garment manufacturing or sticking to what they know best – paper.
+However, it went all too well.
+They had to pull the plug on the project because it was taking too many resources from their main revenue stream – paper.

 Regardless of this fad’s destiny, fashion kept accelerating in the coming decades.
 Also, paper dresses have set the stage for what is today’s fast fashion motto – wear it once and chuck it.